 The name Almodad is explained in various ways:

-And from the Hebrew verb מדד (madad) meaning to measure, specifically of lengths and distances.
-According to Jones' Dictionary of Old Testament Proper Names, the whole name means Immeasurable.
+Hence, according to Jones' Dictionary of Old Testament Proper Names, the whole name Almodad means Immeasurable.
 A similar phrase (which uses a different particle of negation) occurs in Hosea 1:10; 'The number of the sons of Israel will be like the sand of the sea, which cannot be measured ( לא־ימד) or numbered.'